Home of English Grammar

 Wrong!

-7He ............... be clever but he has not got much common sense.
+7He ............... be clever, but he has not got much common sense.

 Wrong!

-8Do you think you ............... go camping this summer?
+8Do you think it ............... rain this afternoon?

 Wrong!